k-omura/STM32F4-Digital-Synthesizer/README.md

 ## Digital synthesizer project by STM32F407VET6.
 The purpose of this project is to make a sound just by creating a simple synthesizer controller.
 Hopefully there will be lots of innovative UI ideas for music.
-A binary file is prepared for the controller designer, so download it from the bin directory and write it with STM32CubeProg etc.
+A binary file is prepared for the controller designer, so download it and write it with STM32CubeProg etc.
 See Parameter.xlsx and STM32F407_Synthesizer.pdf in the doc directory for parameter and SPI communication methods.

 ## Development environment